 Teeth grinding or bruxism affects about 1 in every 10 people in the world.
 This occurs during sleep, and the person who grinds his or her teeth may not even be aware of it.
 Nevertheless, this condition can do so much issue to the jaw and teeth.
-In fact, the grinding is even stronger than when you chew your food, which means it can lead to jaw pains, discomfort in the ear and damages in the teeth.
+Grinding is even more powerful than when chewing food.
+This means it can lead to jaw pain, discomfort in the ears, and damage to the teeth.

 Teeth Grinding and Dental Implants

-One of the most innovative implant material is zirconia, which is more durable than porcelain or acrylic that may eventually break and chip after several years.
+One of the most innovative implant material is zirconia.
+Is more durable than porcelain or acrylic that may eventually break and chip after several years.
 With a hard and sturdy material, your implants remain in excellent condition for a longer period.
 This means, you will not have to spend more money having your implants replaced in case they are damaged due to bruxism’s after-effects.

 Important Facts about Teeth Grinding

 When you grind your teeth as you sleep, your implants will tend to fail as they become loose and chipped.
-Keep in mind that grinding does more damage to your teeth than clenching since the former results to a gnashing of the teeth from the front to the back.
+Keep this in mind!
+Grinding does more damage to your teeth than clenching.
+This is because the former results in a gnashing of the teeth from the front to the back.
 On the other hand, clenching merely refers to having your jaws squeezed together for a shorter period.
 Although it may be intense, there are significant teeth damages caused by grinding.